Abilene, Texas

-Abilene (/ˈæbᵻliːn/ AB-i-leen) is a city in Taylor and Jones counties in the U.S. state of Texas.
+Abilene (/ˈæbᵻliːn/ AB-i-leen) is a city in Taylor and Jones counties, Texas, United States.
 Its population was 125,182 at the 2020 census.
-It is the principal city of the Abilene metropolitan statistical area, which had an estimated population of 169,893, as of 2016.
+It is the principal city of the Abilene metropolitan statistical area, which had a population of 176,579 as of 2020.
 Abilene is home to three Christian universities: Abilene Christian University, McMurry University, and Hardin–Simmons University.
 It is the county seat of Taylor County.
 Dyess Air Force Base is located on the west side of the city.